chrisjbillington/tubes/README.md

 It's one file, `tubes`, put it somewhere, chmod +x it and add it to your startup programs.

+Installation on Ubuntu requres tha package ``gir1.2-appindicator3-0.1``, installable with apt-get.

-The following should do the trick:
+Once you have that, the following should do the trick:

 ```
 #!bash